ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 Clone the PyAnsys library's GitHub repository.
 For more information, see :ref:`cloning`.

 #.
-If you have not yet cloned the `pyansys-sphinx-theme <https://github.com/pyansys/pyansys-sphinx-theme>`_
+If you have not yet cloned the `ansys-sphinx-theme <https://github.com/pyansys/ansys-sphinx-theme>`_
    repository, clone it.

 Installing Build Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can build documentation for the `dev_guide <https://github.com/pyansys/dev-guide>`_
-and `pyansys-sphinx-theme <https://github.com/pyansys/pyansys-sphinx-theme>`_ repositories without
+and `ansys-sphinx-theme <https://github.com/pyansys/ansys-sphinx-theme>`_ repositories without
 installing a PyAnsys library in development mode.
 However, for many other PyAnsys libraries, when
 you push changes that you have made in a local branch to the library's GitHub repository, CI checks
 typically require that the full library is installed.